genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 Run **assemble** and **deploy-genesisproduct-alpha** tasks to verify that the new process works as expected.

-Run `mon`.
+Run `monDay 2 example.
-You should be able to see the process is present, but on Standby.
+You should be able to see the process is present, but on `Standby`.
 ![](/img/standbysmall-alpha.png)

-This is because the evaluator process is set to run only on the primary node.
+This is because the Evaluator process is set to run only on the primary node.
 Our application only has one node, but we still have to identify it as the Primary node.

 Run `SetPrimary` and you should be able to see all processes running.

-#### 2. Create a new class.
+#### 2. Create a new class
 When the evaluator is running, create a PositionReport class to trigger the new event.
 This class should be created inside your project folder **server/jvm/alpha-messages/src/main/kotlin/global/genesis/alpha/message/event** as the code below.

 ```kotlin